playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 Of course, you should replace the string `"<db-name>"` with the name of the database's configuration you want to use.

+> Note: To access the database object, you need only call the function `db` with this method, as it is passed from the trait.
+You do not need to reference the dbConfigProvider constructor parameter.

 For a full example, have a look at [this sample project](https://github.com/playframework/play-slick/tree/master/samples/basic).

 ### DatabaseConfig via Global Lookup

-Here is an example of how to lookup a `DatabaseConfig` instance for the default database (i.e., the database named `default` in your configuration):
+Here is an example of how to lookup a `DatabaseConfig` instance for the default database (i.e., the database named `default` in your configuration) from the `DatabaseConfigProvider` singleton and an `application: Application` reference:

 @[global-lookup-database-config](code/GlobalLookup.scala)